FSCO working with CISRO on updating the LLQP

 CISRO may post submissions.

-The following list contains the names and links to the websites of each of the LLQP course providers.
-The courses are provided commercially, and course fees are set by the individual course providers.
+The following list contains the names and links to the websites of each of the current LLQP course providers that has been approved to offer the LLQP course until December 31, 2015.
+These courses are provided commercially, and course fees are set by the individual course providers.
 Courses provided by different course providers are designed to cover the same material and are developed using the same curriculum, but they can take different formats, such as a classroom course, correspondence, or Internet.
 Agents are encouraged to research the various course options to ensure the course selected is appropriate for their needs.

 The following insurance companies are also course providers: